jehoonchae/jehoonchae.github.io/_pages/about.md

 # News
 ---
+#### 2021 October
+- Attending to 117<sup>th</sup> Annual Meeting of American Political Science Association (APSA), Political Communication Division, Fact-Checking and Misinformation Correction session as presenter

 #### 2021 August
-- Attending to 116<sup>th</sup> Annual Meeting of American Sociological Association (ASA), Politics and the Media in the Communication, Information Technologies, and Media Sociology (CITAMS) section roundtables
+- Attending to 116<sup>th</sup> Annual Meeting of American Sociological Association (ASA), Politics and the Media in the Communication, Information Technologies, and Media Sociology (CITAMS) section roundtables as presenter

 #### 2021 July
 - Attending to the Summer Institute for Computational Social Science (SICSS) held at Keio University in Tokyo

 #### 2021 May
-- Attending to 71<sup>th</sup> Annual Conference of International Communication Association (ICA), Political Communication Division
+- Attending to 71<sup>th</sup> Annual Conference of International Communication Association (ICA), Political Communication Division as presenter

 &nbsp;